beezwax/bzGallery-FM/README.md

 # bzGallery-FM
-bzGallery is FileMaker solution for managing digital assets and data for art collections
+bzGallery-FM is FileMaker solution for managing digital assets and data for art collections